minkaotic/front-end-notes/Javascript-and-the-DOM.md

 ```

 ### const & let in JavaScript
+**Best practice:**
-> **Best practice:** `const` is your first / best option when declaring variables in JavaScript, as it avoids re-assignment bugs.
+> `const` is your first / best option when declaring variables in JavaScript, as it avoids re-assignment bugs.
 Use `let` only if you have an explicit need to re-assign a given variable.
-However, you may need to use `var` if there is a need to support older browsers - check [Can I Use](https://caniuse.com/#search=let).
+However, you may need to use `var` if there is a need to support older browsers - check *[Can I Use](https://caniuse.com/#search=let)*.

 Note some quirks of `const`, `let` and `var`: